Bulgarian PM Borissov tests positive for coronavirus

 It was not immediately clear if he was already receiving a specific treatment.

+Bulgarian President Rumen Radev, who attended a forum in Estonia on Oct.
+19 along with Polish President Andrzej Duda, tested negative Sunday, he said on Facebook.
+Duda has tested positive for coronavirus on Saturday.

-Bulgaria, like many other European Union countries, is seeing a steep rise in new infections over the past three weeks.
-There were 1,043 new infections reported on Sunday in the country of 7 million people, bringing the total to 37,562, including 1,084 deaths.
+Bulgaria, like many other European Union countries, is seeing a steep rise in new infections.
+There were 1,043 new cases reported on Sunday in the country of 7 million people, bringing the total to 37,562, including 1,084 deaths.

-Bulgaria’s capital Sofia and other cities across the country have closed nightclubs for two weeks in an attempt to contain the spread of the infection.
+Bulgaria’s capital Sofia and other cities across the country have closed nightclubs for two weeks.

 Reporting by Tsvetelia Tsolova; Editing by Catherine Evans and Alison Williams